w3f/General-Grants-Program/grants/speculative/bit_country.md

 **A Real World Case Study & Experiment**

 We are currently piloting this concept with 109 active users from a tech education business called Industry Connect.
-Students joined the "MVP tech community" we created and conducted incentivized activities e.g., creating useful posts, abreast they earn country-specific tokens (e.g., MVPC).
+Students joined the "MVP tech community", a bit country we created, and conducted incentivized activities such as creating useful posts & making meanful comments, abreast they earn country-specific tokens (e.g., MVPC).
 With the MVPC tokens they possess, they start to take ownership of the community and will be able to perform voting, decision making, and other governance rights/permissions.

 We've observed it is a great way to let students/users get more involved in our community by giving them ownership through their contributions.
 (Since a bit country can be created off-chain first, this will provide a path way for classic internet users to onboard to decentralized web.)

 To further accelerate the engagement, we will build the 3D voxel world so that students/users can do more things and interact more with each other in that dimension.
-For instacnes, chat, attend events in the 3D world.
+For instacnes, walk & chat, attend events in the 3D world or video meeting.

 With the Substrate technology/decentralization, Bit.Country will become a popular place to nurture, manage and grow a community.